GuildedThorn/GuildedThorn/README.md

 # Welcome!
 My name is Jamie but everyone calls me Thorn, I am an 18 year old Freelance Developer who is eager to push the boundaries of what is possible in software development.
 I have been programming since early 2015 and have learned so much in my time.
-I am currently working on a WIP Game Development Company (Nightraid Studios), And I hope to release an upcoming racing game which I believe will hit triple A in less than a year of release.
-I am a determined person who believes knowledge is the best form of perspective.
-I believe that you cannot feel what you have not seen.
+I am currently working on a game development company (Nightraid Studios), I am a determined person who believes knowledge is the best form of perception.
+I believe that you cannot understand what you have not done.

 ## Contact Me!
 - [Twitter](https://twitter.com/GuildedThorn)